lukaszsamson/toxic_parser/PHASES_TODO.md

    (size/type/unit/signedness/endianness, capture_int) are not parsed—segments are plain expressions only—and there’s no dedicated sync/recovery on container terminators beyond normal error returns.
 If you need full bitstring modifier support and robust recovery, those items are still outstanding.

+Yes. for comprehensions are still not parsed anywhere.
+Environment tracking remains minimal: only enter/exit scope events on fn/do-blocks, no bind events for patterns, and no alias/import/use/require handling (Env is a stub with scopes only).